Shelbyrp/Tech-Blog/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This application is a tech blog, called Techie Talk, and it can be used to write and save posts for others to view.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.

-The application’s front end was already been created.
-So a back end has been created to, connect the two, and then deploy the entire application to Heroku.
+It is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+This application follows the MVC paradign in it's architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+Also used for this application is MySQL2, dotenv package, bcrypt package, express-session and connect-session-sequelize.

-Link to the Heroku application: [view app](https://evening-citadel-18697.herokuapp.com/).
+Link to the Heroku application for "Techie Talk": [view app](https://sleepy-tundra-82832.herokuapp.com/).

 ![Final result appears as:](./public/assets/img/notetaker1.png)
 ![Final result appears as:](./public/assets/img/notetaker2.png)